RutgersCodingBootcamp/RUT-SOM-VIRT-DATA-PT-03-2021-U-C/02-Homework/14-Interactive-Web-Visualizations/README.md

 <summary><strong>Using Python HTTP Server</strong></summary>

-* With D3.json(), we can also read local JSON files instead of using APIs.
+* With D3.json(), you can also read local JSON files instead of using APIs.
 However, we need to use a web server to make the file available to the webpage.
 This is a **CORS**, or **Cross-Origin Resource Sharing**, requirement.

 *  Servers at a high level: